signaldust/bunny-jit/README.md

 ## Instructions?

-The first step is to create a `Proc` which takes a stack allocation size and a string representing arguments (`i` for integer, `f` for double).
+The first step is to create a `bjit::Proc` which takes a stack allocation size and a string representing arguments (`i` for integer, `f` for double).
 This will initialize `env[0]` with an SSA value for the pointer to a block of the requested size on the stack (in practice, it represents stack pointer) and `env[1..]` as the SSA values of the arguments.
 More on `env` below.
 Pass `0` and `""` if you don't care about allocations or arguments.

-To generate instructions, you call the instruction methods on `bjit::Proc`.
+To generate instructions, you call the instruction methods on `Proc`.
 When done, `Proc::opt()` will optimize and `Proc::compile()` generate code.
 Compile always does a few passes of DCE, but otherwise optimization is optional.